-Keith Urban Brings Good Luck To The ACM Awards, As Nicole Kidman Weeps
+Keith Urban Brings Good Luck To The ACM Awards As Nicole Kidman Weeps

 A post shared by Keith Urban (@keithurban) on

-As the ACM Awards prepares to air tonight, everyone is curious to see which country artists will take away an award, but, as Taste of Country shares, one potential, Keith Urban, already feels like a four star winner.
+As the ACM Awards prepares to air tonight, everyone is curious to see which country artists will take away an award, but, as Taste of Country shares, one potential, Keith Urban, already feels like a four-star winner.
 The reason for that is the love of his daughters, 8-year-old Sunday Rose and 6-year-old Faith Margaret, who Urban shares with wife Nicole Kidman.

 The two girls were eager to send Keith off to the ACM Awards banquet with as much good luck as they could muster, so they made up a giant banner to show their support for their daddy.

-The poster, written on white paper, reads “Good Luck, Daddy” in a selection of different colors with a multicolored heart added to assure Urban he would have their love, even if he doesn’t bring home an award.
+The poster, written on white paper, reads “Good Luck, Daddy” in a selection of different colors with a multicolored hearts added to assure Urban he would have their love, even if he doesn’t bring home an award.
 Sunday and Faith proudly hold up the poster in a picture.

 “When my daughters do this……I’ve ALREADY WON!!!! – KU #ACMawards,” Mr. Urban captioned an Instagram post in which he shared the image.